The golf model on $\mathbb{Z}/n\mathbb{Z}$ and on $\mathbb{Z}$: Introduction

-In the Activated Random Walk model, starting with infinitely many particles on $\Z^d$, particles perform independent continuous-time random walks, falling asleep at rate $\lambda$ it they are alone on their site (see for example \cite{Cabezas_2014} or this survey by Rolla \cite{Rolla_2020}).
+In the Activated Random Walk model, starting with infinitely many particles on $\Z^d$, the particles perform independent continuous-time random walks, falling asleep at rate $\lambda$ where they are alone at their location (see for example \cite{Cabezas_2014} or this survey by Rolla \cite{Rolla_2020}).
 For $\lambda = \infty$, this model is a continuous-time version of the parking model.
-This model has also been studied on $\znz$ by Basu et al.\ who focus on the time taken by the process to stabilise when $\lambda$ is finite \cite{Basu_ARW_cycle_2019}.
-Again, the models are close but have different time dynamics, since in the golf model the balls move only once; the authors are particularly interested in the average behaviour of their models (typically, how many times the origin is visited in average), not in the computation of the distribution of the process (as we are, here), so that their results have a different nature from those of the present paper.
+This model has also been studied on $\znz$ by Basu et al.\ who focus on the time taken by the process to stabilize when $\lambda$ is finite \cite{Basu_ARW_cycle_2019}.
+Again, the models are close but have different time dynamics, since in the golf model the balls move only once; the authors are particularly interested in the average behavior of their models (typically, how many times the origin is visited on average), not in computing the distribution of the process (as we are, here), so that their results are of a different nature from those of the present paper.

-We can also mention diffusion-limited annihilating systems (see for example \cite{Johnson_density_in_diff_limited_annih_systems_2023}), where particles of two types are placed randomly on $\Z$, also perform continuous-time random walks (at a rate depending on their type) and annihilate when hitting a particle of the opposite type.
+We can also mention diffusion-limited annihilating systems (see for example \cite{Johnson_density_in_diff_limited_annih_systems_2023}), where particles of two types are randomly placed on $\Z$, also perform continuous-time random walks (at a rate depending on their type) and annihilate when hitting a particle of the opposite type.
 When one type of particle does not move, the model amounts to the parking model of Przykucki et al.\ we described above.

-Finally, in Nadeau \& Tewari \cite[Section 4]{Nadeau_2021} (see also Petrov \cite{PETROV2018336}), the authors, while studying some algebraic questions related to the basis of Schubert classes, discussed combinatorial formulas arising when one computes the probability of some events related to the final configuration in a $p$-parking in which the initial configuration is fixed.
+Finally, in Nadeau \& Tewari \cite[Section 4]{Nadeau_2021} (see also Petrov \cite{PETROV2018336}), while studying some algebraic questions related to the basis of Schubert classes, the authors discussed combinatorial formulas arising when one computes the probability of some events related to the final configuration in a $p$-parking in which the initial configuration is fixed.